Insights

 Speech Openers That Connect

-I have an international gig in Spain later this year.
-The theme is “Voices Without Borders,” so I thought I would be really cheeky and cleverly tie that into my speech opener.
-“Voices without borders is more than just geography.
+This happened to me when I was preparing for an international gig in Spain; the theme was “Voices Without Borders.”
+I thought I would be really cheeky and cleverly tie that into my speech opener: “Voices without borders is more than just geography.
 It's about expanding possibilities, making connections that reach further than we can imagine.
 Those possibilities don't show up in global boardrooms or even leadership summits….”

 Blah.
 Blah.
 Blasé.